-Student podcast creation is an excellent way to teach students the foundations of writing (through speaking and scripting!).
+Creating podcasts in the classroom is an excellent way to teach students the foundations of writing (through speaking and scripting!).
 It helps them tap into those things they do care about, while simultaneously developing critical and creative thinking skills.

 (Again, something this world could totally use a dose of, right?)